 Additionally, do proofreading of your resume for putting a check for typing errors, grammar goofs, and other factual errors.
 Errors in the resume are highly unprofessional and can cost you your dream job.

 Your attire can speak volumes about you.
 So stick to the formal dress for the interview to present a professional image of yours.
 Unless it is an interview with a fashion magazine please avoid any casual wears.

-Neutral colours like black, brown, gray and blue are most appropriate for both men and women in the interview.
+Neutral colors like black, brown, gray and blue are most appropriate for both men and women in the interview.
 In addition to the dress, complete your attire with shoes and not flip flops of any kind.

 3. Body language:

-When you slouch back while sitting or entering the interview room, you send a very negative impression to the employer.
+When you slouch back while sitting or entering the interview room, you send a very negative impression on the employer.
 Also, sitting in the interview with legs splayed apart, or keeping hands behind the head is all considered unprofessional.

-Keeping your arms crossed over your chest has always been a no-no in an interview as it conveys that you are not open about yourself in the conversation.
+Keeping your arms cross over your chest has always been a no-no in an interview as it conveys that you are not open about yourself in the conversation.
 Always sit straight with your torso facing the interviewer, sending the message that you are keen on the job.

 4. Facial Expression:

-At the end, we would just say that every interview is focused on finding some unique requirement so by being level-headed and keeping in mind all the above solutions and tips, you can crack any interview easily.
+In the end, we would just say that every interview is focused on finding some unique requirement so by being level-headed and keeping in mind all the above solutions and tips, you can crack any interview easily.